 Internally, SharePoint 2010 uses the SPUser type to manage and flow identity through applications and services.
 The fundamental change in this version of SharePoint compared to previous versions is the provision of an external authentication mechanism that supports identity verification using claims, as well as ASP.NET forms and Windows authentication.
 The external authentication mechanism converts claims it receives into a SAML token, then maps this token to an instance of the SPUser type.

-The claims may be received in the form of a SAML token from ADFS, Windows Azure™ AppFabric Access Control Service (ACS), or another STS; as a Windows NT token; or from the ASP.NET forms authentication mechanism.
+The claims may be received in the form of a SAML token from ADFS, Microsoft Azure™ AppFabric Access Control Service (ACS), or another STS; as a Windows NT token; or from the ASP.NET forms authentication mechanism.
 An application can be configured to use more than one authentication mechanism, allowing users to be authenticated by any of the configured mechanisms.

 |Previous to version 2010, supporting more than one authentication method for a SharePoint application typically required the use of zones; each of which is effectively a separate Microsoft Internet Information Services (IIS) web site and URL pointing to the application.
 Zones are no longer required in SharePoint 2010 because applications can be configured to use a combination of authentication methods, although they can still be used if required (for example, if a different application URL is required for each authentication method).|